lllyasviel/ControlNet/README.md

 ![p](github_page/uc2a.png)

+**No prompts.
+No "positive" prompts.
+No "negative" prompts.**

 ![p](github_page/uc2b.png)

-Note that the below example is 768×768.
+Note that the below example is 768×768. **No prompts.
+No "positive" prompts.
+No "negative" prompts.**

 ![p](github_page/uc1.png)